text © Don Davis

 of the participants were used whenever possible, particularly

-the vivid recollections of Dornberger and Von Braun which appeared
+the detailed recollections of Dornberger and Von Braun which appeared

 in 'The Coming Of The Space Age' edited by Arthur C. Clarke.
 Where